The-Kirby-Institute/Simple_HIV_model/README.md

 ##### a. **New HIV Infections Over Time**:
 - This section generates a figure showing the number of new HIV infections over time for different scenarios (e.g., with and without COVID-19 impact, and with PrEP promotion).
 - **Figure Characteristics**:
-  - Smooth lines with shaded confidence intervals (bands) represent 95% percentile intervals (PIs).
+  - Smooth lines with shaded intervals (bands) represent 95% percentile intervals (PIs).
   - Scenarios are color-coded for clarity.
 - The figure is saved as `newinfectionfig_sim_band_date.png`. "date" here is the date we saved the figure.